theiagen/public_health_bioinformatics/docs/workflows/genomic_characterization/theiaprok.md

             | Software Source Code | [emm-typing-tool](https://github.com/ukhsa-collaboration/emm-typing-tool) |
             | Software Documentation | [emm-typing-tool](https://github.com/ukhsa-collaboration/emm-typing-tool) |

-??? toggle "_Vibrio_ spp"
+??? toggle "_Vibrio_ spp."
-    ##### _Vibrio_ spp {#vibrio}
+    ##### _Vibrio_ spp. {#vibrio}
     ??? task "`SRST2`: Vibrio characterization ==_for Illumina only_=="

-        The `SRST2 Vibrio characterization` task detects sequences for *Vibrio* spp characterization using Illumina sequence reads and a database of target sequence that are traditionally used in PCR methods.
+        The `SRST2 Vibrio characterization` task detects sequences for *Vibrio* spp. characterization using Illumina sequence reads and a database of target sequence that are traditionally used in PCR methods.
 The sequences included in the database are as follows:

         | Sequence name | Sequence role | Purpose in database |
         | --- | --- | --- |